-- Prepare graduates with appreciation for the value of continuing professional development in maintaining their professional competence, through participation and leadership in professional organizations.
+- Prepare graduates with an appreciation for the value of continuing professional development in maintaining their professional competence, through participation and leadership in professional organizations.

-- Competency in mathematics through differential equations, linear algebra, probability, and statistics; and engineering subjects including strength of materials, fluid mechanics and thermodynamics, and the ability to apply these to practical petroleum engineering problems.
+- Competency in mathematics through differential equations, linear algebra, probability, and statistics; and engineering subjects including the strength of materials, fluid mechanics and thermodynamics, and the ability to apply these to practical petroleum engineering problems.

 - An ability to design and conduct different petroleum laboratory experiments, as well as to analyze and interpret data.

 - Competency in petroleum engineering including design and analysis of well systems, procedures for drilling and completing wells, characterization and evaluation of subsurface geological formations, design and analysis of systems for producing, injecting, lifting and handling fluids; application of reservoir engineering principles and practices for optimizing resource development and management; use of project economics and resource valuation methods for design and decision making under conditions of risk and uncertainty.

 - An ability to work and interact effectively in groups/teams which have diverse personalities, cultures, and backgrounds.